khaledabdelfatah/BV_UG/docs/usecases/ratio_analysis_ksa/calculating_ratio.md

 !!! example "Validating Numbers"
     <iframe frameborder="0" style="width:100%;height:1071px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=ratio_analysis_ksa.drawio&page-id=x4FzhmaESt6CFqvuNsAR&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1hKgOcEDgKFqvXKH_T1YuvhA6f-4lwTjP%26export%3Ddownload" allowtransparency="true"></iframe>

-1. Pre-Calculation Validation
+1. **Pre-Calculation Validation**

-Use the Balance Table (1) to verify the raw financial figures used in the ratio formula:
+    - Use the Balance Table (1) to verify the raw financial figures used in the ratio formula

-Review each Ratio Item (e.g., CURRENT ASSETS, ERP) and its corresponding Balance.
+    - Review each Ratio Item (e.g., CURRENT ASSETS, ERP) and its corresponding Balance.

-Ensure the data aligns with your expectations and source records.
+    - Ensure the data aligns with your expectations and source records.

-This step helps catch anomalies or incorrect data before calculation.

-2. Post-Calculation Validation
+2. **Post-Calculation Validation**

-After running the calculation, use the Calculated Ratio Table (2) to confirm the output:
+    - After running the calculation, use the Calculated Ratio Table (2) to confirm the output

-View the final Ratio results for the selected period.
+    - View the final Ratio results for the selected period.

-Ensure the logic and results reflect the intended formula and input values.
+    - Ensure the logic and results reflect the intended formula and input values.

 This two-step validation process helps maintain confidence in your ratio analysis and ensures the results are trustworthy for decision-making.

+## **Sharing Ratio with Group**

+To share a ratio with other groups, follow these steps:

+1. Change the **Used In Group Ratio** option (1) for the desired ratio item.

+2. Click the **Group Ratio** button (2) to apply and share the changes with other groups.

+Once shared, the ratio will be available for use in the Group Ratio Analysis tab, allowing other users to leverage the shared financial insights.

+!!! warning "This option is available only for Admin users of the GL team."

+!!! example "Sharing Ratio with Group"
+    <iframe frameborder="0" style="width:100%;height:716px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Ratio%20Analysis%20KSA-%20Publish.drawio&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1-jIDd63Q2qnFbct2BaahJ3sVXySajAYK%26export%3Ddownload"></iframe>